 Rutgers Geology Museum

 As part of an internship, I independently designed a tour for the Rutgers Geology Museum, one of the oldest institutions of its kind in the country, called "A Journey Through Deep Time and Evolution."
 This tour took a look at the paleontological museum exhibits starting with Ice Age mammals and moving backwards through geologic time all the way to the Permian Seymouria exhibit.
 Topics were accessible for ages 9 and up.

 History of Life: A View from the Museum, LAB (GEOL 126)

-Teaching Assistant, Spring 2019, Univeristy of Southern California
+Teaching Assistant, Spring 2019 and Spring 2023, Univeristy of Southern California